Your can change your perception: Just flip it…

-1. The http://www.learning-styles-online.com inventory is good.
+1. The Learning Styles Online inventory is good.
 The “Learning and techniques” section that they provide as feedback for the quiz results is solid, and the detailed combinations of style results are powerful.

-More and more these days, I’m being tasked with finding ways to facilitate meaningful and successful change in organizations.
+More and more these days, I’m being asked to find ways of facilitating meaningful and successful change in organizations.
+Invariably, leadership needs a strategy for bringing about desired change.
+And there are millions of strategies out there (just google “Change management strategy” and you’ll see).
+So, I try to keep a pulse on change management efforts that are working out there.
 Today I came across Root, a forward-thinking group making interesting use of learning maps.
 Their concept is simple.
 Their process is fun.
 Their results are amazing.

 We’ve heard over and again that the power of visual imagery is unbeatable in instructional design.
 Yet, we struggle to find and use images that accurately capture and evoke the kind of emotion that connects audiences with the story we are trying to tell.
 Perhaps you’ve seen the famed YouTube video series, “In Plain English,” where the CommonCraft geniuses show us (rather than tell us) the essence of Web 2.0 technologies.
 It is this kind of visual storytelling that captures our attention and ignites our imagination.

 So, how can you show, rather than tell, your story?

 Take a look at Veronica Rusnak‘s Article on “Visual Storytelling and Moments in the Human Condition.”